 Plymouth Rock chickens include the Barred Rock and several other varieties.
 Barred Rocks are recognizable by their black and white stripes that make them stand out in the flock.
 Plymouth Rocks are large, hardy dual-purpose birds that have long been preferred for small farms and homesteads, due to their size, productivity, and gentle personalities.
-They can be an excellent choice for both meat and eggs in moderate to cold climates.
+Just like goats can be used for meat and milk, chickens can be an excellent choice for both meat and eggs in moderate to cold climates.

 Size and Appearance

 Plymouth Rocks are large, heavy birds, weighing about 7 to 8 pounds.
 They are single-comb and do not have feathered legs.
 They have four toes and are not crested.
-Cocks have stripping, or barring, of equal width, while hens have slightly wider dark bars than white bars, giving them compartively darker look.
+Cocks have stripping or barring, of equal width, while hens have slightly wider dark bars than white bars, giving them a comparatively darker look.